JLBescos/GetdataProject/README.txt

 ### Code Book

-The transformation described above were applied on the original X features files which contain several measures from the time and frequencies’ domains (properly identify with the firs variable name letter and, also, in the variable labels) associated with body linear acceleration, gravity, and gyroscope velocity n a normalized scale [-1,1].Being this data the outcome of averaging, the features variables scale is also normalized in the interval [-1,1].
+The transformation described above were applied on the original X features files which contain several measures from the time and frequencies’ domains (properly identify with the firs variable name letter and, also, in the variable labels) associated with triaxial (x,y,z) body linear acceleration, gravity, and gyroscope velocity n a normalized scale [-1,1].

+Being these data the outcome of averaging features conditioning on subjects and activities, the resulting scale is also normalized in the interval [-1,1].

-There are also the activity and subject variables to identify which subject was conducting which activity by the time the measures were made.
+There are also 2 extra variables: “activity” and “subject” to identify which subject was conducting which activity by the time the measures were made.

 Please, see the original Code Book for more information.

-##Variables
+##Variables in the “tidy.data.set.txt” file:

 variable.number 	variable.names